-Roskilde Festival is one of the largest festivals in Europe and it is also famous for giving various startups a platform to promote their services or products, usually in favour of the environment.
+Roskilde Festival is one of the largest festivals in Europe and it is also famous for giving various startups a platform to promote their services or products with the help of Custom Exhibition Stands, usually in favour of the environment.

 One of the participating startups in 2018 was CarbonCloud.
 It is a Swedish food tech startup that has developed a calculator called the CarbonAte, that measures carbon emissions for production of each dish.
 The startup uses scientific data on the ingredients’ life cycle to do that.
 Initially the idea developed as a research project at Chalmers University of Technology.

 The company, that has recently received a grant of €10 000 from the Swedish Exhibition and Congress Centre, is also a “graduate” of European Institute of Innovation and Technology’s accelerator for sustainable startups in EU, EIT Climate-KIC.
 The startup is fighting for the transition to a zero-carbon economy globally.

 The collaboration with the Roskilde Festival let all visitors make smart environmentally-friendly choices when selecting a meal to eat in-between the performances.
 So, as a result, all 400 food options at the festival were marked with climate impact labels.

 “We are very happy to collaborate with the Roskilde Festival.
 Music festivals are visited by lots of young people who are concerned about climate change and our future, and the goal is to expand our festival operation and climate label the food on many more festivals to come, in Sweden, Scandinavia and the rest of the world,” says David Bryngelsson, CEO of CarbonCloud, in a press release.